nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### About RecruitIn

 RecruitIn is a desktop app for recruiters in Singapore to keep track of the plethora of clients with different skill sets, availability and experience.
-It is optimized for quick text-based inputs via a Command Line Interface (CLI) while still having the ease of use of a Graphical User Interface (GUI).
+It is optimised for quick text-based inputs via a Command Line Interface (CLI) while still having the ease of use of a Graphical User Interface (GUI).
 This product will make recruiters’ lives easier through categorisation and filter features to easily access candidates they have in mind.
 ![Ui](images/Ui.png)
 ### About this guide